karakaya/hiring-platform/README.md

 Create your company, invite your HR team, release job adverts and collect CV's from the candidates.

-This project only for RabbitMQ exercises.
+⚠️ This project only for RabbitMQ exercises.
 There is no JWT auth or security checks for CRUD operations.

 #### Tech Stack
 * Go
+  * Mux
   * GORM

 * RabbitMQ
+* Mailtrap for emails